JakeWharton/jakewharton.com/_posts/2014-06-16-android-needs-a-simulator.md

 Ok so I glossed over two other toolchain components we'd need to run our class files in a JVM-hosted simulator:

  1. A modified `aapt` whose only responsibility was generation of `R` files would still be needed.
 Thankfully the slower operations this resource step performs (image optimization and text file encoding) wouldn't be needed.
 XML files can be read on-the-fly as text by the simulator.
 Images don't need optimized since they are just being displayed from the local filesystem.
  2. A signing key is required for the OS to verify installation and grant special permissions.
-Rather than having to actually sign anything, the key can be read from the keystore and included as a string.
+Rather than having to actually sign anything, a simple certificate can be created from the keystore and included as a string.

 Imagine how quick the time between modifying your source code and running the application becomes when the only steps needed are a resource scan, `javac`, and copying a string.
 Oh, but do you have a ton of dependencies?
 Not a problem since all that's needed is appending the file path of the `.jar` file onto the JVM classpath.